 Head to a meditation and yoga retreat for a detox at all-inclusive prices.
 A lot of people will head to a yoga and meditation retreat at some point in their trip in Cambodia for a number of reasons; they are cheap at around $23 USD per day (especially since they are all-inclusive), travellers may need a detox after all the heavy drinking in Cambodia, or because other places on the trail such as Vietnam are less likely to have them.

-For accommodation and activities suggestions check out my Budget Guide.
+READ: For accommodation and activities suggestions check out my Budget Guide for Cambodia.

 Transport so Low